axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 Now in a one-on-one with Mike, he tells you that he was reading about an MQTT broker provided by the data source owner.
 He understands that he somehow can use this to get real-time data.
 But he is not sure how to implement this in his pyspark pipeline.
-In you're absence the team created a new Jira ticket to implement this feature and assigned it to you because they know you as a senior data engineer have experience with real-time data processing, and of course you know 😉!
+In your absence the team created a new Jira ticket to implement this feature and assigned it to you because they know you as a senior data engineer have experience with real-time data processing, and of course you know 😉!

 On one hand you have to deliver this feature by the end of the week, on the other hand you have to make sure that Mike and the rest of the team learns something.
 How do you handle this situation?

-After tomorrow's daily standup you have a booked now a meeting with the team to clarify the delegate situation and enable the team and specially Mike to solve this issue without you taking over completely.
-You prepared a short presentation to unwind the situation in the team and to explain the basic concepts of real-time data processing.
+After tomorrow's daily standup, you have scheduled a meeting with the team to clarify the delegation situation and to enable them, especially Mike, to resolve the issue without you having to take over completely.
+You prepared a short presentation to explain your role in the team and the basic concepts of real-time data processing.

 Take 10 minutes during the interview as if this would be the meeting with the team and present your plan.
 Expect some questions and counterarguments from the team (audience).